Pakistan cleric's party may take part in election

 "Corruption is rampant among all political actors, not just the current government," said Chaudhry.

-"So true implementation of the declaration will require a complete overhaul of political behaviour in Pakistan - a virtually impossible task before elections if they are to occur by June."
+"So true implementation of the declaration will require a complete overhaul of political behavior in Pakistan - a virtually impossible task before elections if they are to occur by June."

 The government got some relief on Thursday when the chief of the state's anti-corruption agency rejected a Supreme Court order to arrest Prime Minister Raja Pervez Ashraf.